W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁵You have no image to be perceived.
 ⁶The word ‘image’ is always perception-related, and not a part of knowledge.
 ⁷Images are symbolic and stand for something else.
-⁸The idea of ‘changing your image’ recognises the power of perception, but also implies that there is nothing stable to know.
+⁸The idea of ‘changing your image’ recognizes the power of perception, but also implies that there is nothing stable to know.

 ::: details Expanded
 The fundamental question you continually ask yourself cannot properly be directed to yourself at all.